 Are your Pinterest images just sort of “blah”?
 While Pinterest is a search engine, fact is… having professional looking images matters if you want people to re-pin your content and especially if you have any hope of them clicking through to view your content.
 The hard truth is that you could be doing all of the right things otherwise – creating awesome content, writing great Pinterest descriptions, and utilizing the best possible pin strategy… and none of it matters if your Pinterest images suck.

-In this blog post, I’m going to show you some of the common mistakes you might be making and how to make better choices so that your pin designs are easier to read, up to design standards, and generally more appealing to others.
+In this blog post, I’m going to show you some of the common mistakes you might be making with your typography, and how to make better choices so that your pin designs are easier to read, up to design standards, and generally more appealing to others.

 You get mere seconds to capture someone’s interest and to stand out on Pinterest.
 Having graphics that are easy to read and provide enough visual contrast to be interesting is key.
 Unfortunately, you might think you are doing the right thing by choosing similar colors rather than finding ways to create a contrast.
 Take a look at the example below:

 Notice that the white is difficult to read.
 In fact, most people won’t be able to read it because every monitor is different and your visual settings may not be the same as someone else’s.
-The pink is good, but you might consider using it on heavier weight fonts to make it really stick out.
-The teal is perfect – it creates enough contrast to make it easy to read regardless of the font weight.
+The pink is good, but if it weren’t for the heavy weight of the font, you’d have trouble reading it – especially if you were to use a lot of it.
+The black is perfect – it creates enough contrast to make it easy to read regardless of the font weight.

-Pro Tip: Never underestimate the power of white space.
-Adding a white block area on which to display text makes the text a lot easier to read and provides adequate contrast.
+Never underestimate the power of white space.
+Adding a white block area on which to display text makes the text a lot easier to read and provides adequate contrast when using darker text.

 What the heck is “Visual Hierarchy”? – Basically, it’s the way by which you help your audience know where to look in a graphic.
 When designing your Pinterest graphics, it’s important that you give them visually interesting image to look at that helps guide their eyes to the right places… fast!